About US & FAQs

 Dr. Anas Chalah is the Assistant Dean for Teaching and Learning at the School of Engineering, as well as a lecturer in Engineering Sciences at Harvard University.
 He leads a team of engineers and collaborates with faculty to create an environment that encourages hands-on engineering education.
 As a member of the research and teaching senior executive team, he applies new pedagogical methods in developing experimental and design-based activities, as well as in supporting SEAS' growing presence in Biological and Environmental Engineering.
 Anas received his PhD in Chemistry from the University of Massachusetts, Amherst.

-Rachel is the Active Learning Labs Manager and provides broad managerial oversight and technical support to the Teaching and Learning group.
+Rachel is the Manager for Undergraduate Student Experience at SEAS.
 Her academic training includes a BS in Archaeology and Materials from MIT, an MS in Manufacturing Engineering at Boston University, and an MLA in Ext Studies, Management from Harvard Extension School.
 Previously, she worked in industry as a Process Engineer in a tantalum metal refining and powder manufacturing factory, as a Research Engineer in electrolytic processing of rare earth metals, and has worked on other diverse materials science research projects, including: ceramics development for dental biomaterials applications, ancient Mesoamerican copper smelting, and polymeric photonic bandgap materials.
 She loves to make things by hand – sewing, knitting, welding/metalworking, carpentry, cooking – as well as spending time working in her garden, growing vegetables and flowers, and exploring nature with her two young children.

-Lila is the Programs Manager for the Active Learning Labs at SEAS.
-Her primary responsibilities include supporting student organization, summer programs, and winter sessions.
-Lila is also heavily involved with the Office of Career Development where she develops workshops, as well as events for students.
+Lila is the Operations Manager for Teaching and Learning at SEAS.
 Lila graduated from Mount Ida College in 2012 with a Bachelor of Science and continued her education at Boston University with a Masters in Criminal Justice.
 Lila began her career in higher education during her time at BU as a graduate assistant for the Prison Education Program.
-Outside of SEAS, you can find Lila cooking or at the nearest Chick-fil-A !
+Outside of SEAS, you can find Lila cooking or at the nearest Chick-fil-A!

 Administrative Coordinator for Teaching and Learning

-Ashley is the Administrative Coordinator for the Teaching and Learning Group at SEAS, as well as the assistant to Assistant Dean for Teaching and Learning, Dr. Anas Chalah.
+Ashley is the Administrative Coordinator for the Teaching and Learning Group at SEAS.
 Ashley comes from a background in higher education administration and creative writing.
-She most recently received her MFA in Creative Writing at the University of North Carolina Wilmington, where she taught fiction writing workshops and literature courses for three years as a GTA, was a copyeditor at Ecotone, and graduated with honors.
+She most recently received her MFA in Creative Writing at the University of North Carolina Wilmington, where she taught fiction writing workshops and literature courses for three years as a GTA.
 She received her BFA in Creative Writing from Emerson College, where she was the Managing Editor of The Emerson Review.
-She has formerly spent time rolling out and developing the Learning Management System, Canvas, at UNCW, training faculty and helping design courses.
+She has formerly spent time rolling out and developing the Learning Management System, Canvas, at UNCW.
 Beyond work at SEAS, Ashley is an avid writer, video-gamer, animal lover, and rocks and minerals enthusiast.
 She is an advocate for exploring and furthering the meeting of diversity, the arts, and higher education pedagogy.

 SEAS Learning Incubator (LInc) Fellow and ES100 Course Coordinator